30 FAQs about financial matters in a divorce or separation.

 Transfers of assets between spouses are exempt from any potential inheritance tax liability.
 This usually continues to be the case for any transfer made after divorce as part of a financial settlement.

-Tax rules are complex, so take advice on the best way to minimise the tax consequences of a divorce.
+Tax rules are complex, so take advice on the best way to minimise the tax consequences of your divorce.

-If you are over 70 years old, there is a very limited tax relief available, and only if you are legally required to make the maintenance payments.
-Younger maintenance payers do not qualify for any tax relief.
+If you are over 70 years old, very limited tax relief is available, and only if you are legally required to make maintenance payments.
+Younger maintenance payers do not qualify for tax relief.

 No income tax is due on maintenance payments you receive.

 Usually yes.
-When you get divorced, your ex-spouse is automatically excluded from your will as either a beneficiary or an executor.
-(Note that this is not the case if you have merely separated.)
+When you get divorced, your ex-spouse is automatically excluded from your will as either a beneficiary or executor (this is not the case if you have merely separated).
 Unless you draw up a new will, this can have undesired consequences.

 With the ex-spouse excluded from the will, you might now want to arrange an appropriate trust to hold the inheritance for the children.
 More broadly, you may want to alter the way assets are shared among the various beneficiaries.

-If you do want your former spouse to continue to be a beneficiary, you must draw up a new will.
+If you want your former spouse to continue to be a beneficiary, you must draw up a new will.
 In some cases, the financial settlement you agree when you divorce may require one or both of you to make provision in your will for your ex-spouse and any children.
 This might be appropriate, for example, if you are paying continuing maintenance.

 Note also that if your ex-spouse remains dependent on you, in some circumstances it may be possible to challenge your will if it does not make adequate provision for him or her.
 Your own wishes are more likely to be followed if you draw up a new will that takes this into account.